Gen Z Slang Translator

 Translation will appear here...

-What Is Gen Z Slang?
+What Does Gen Z Slang Actually Mean?

 Gen Z slang is the informal vocabulary used by people born roughly between 1997 and 2012.
 A lot of it came from Black American culture, then spread through Twitter, TikTok, and group chats until basically everyone was using it.